Particle system approximation of Nash equilibria in large games: Introduction

 for some $\delta>0$ and with given initialization $\bx_{t_0} \in (\R^d)^N$.
 The convergence of this algorithm is studied for instance in \citet{Cher-Gha-Cor17}, \citet{Heusel-Ram-Unte17}, \citet{Nagaranjan17} and \citet{Jin-Net-Jor20} in the case of two-player zero-sum game and training of generative adversarial networks and \citet{Mazumdar-Rat-Sas20} in the case of multi-agent games.
 In particular, these authors show that unless strong convexity conditions are imposed, the above gradient based algorithm may not converge, or could converge to a non-Nash equilibrium point even in the two-player zero sum case.
 When convergence to an equilibrium occurs, the speed of convergence deteriorates when the population size $N$ becomes large.

-In order to speed up the convergence of the method and overcome possible lack of convexity of the cost function, a natural idea is to penalize the above scheme by $\sigma \nabla U(x^i_{t_k}) + \sqrt{2\sigma}\varepsilon^i$ for some sufficiently convex $U$ and Gaussian random variables $\varepsilon^i$ and temperature parameter $\sigma>0$.
-While adding noise helps speed-up the computation and avoid non-Nash equilibria, the scheme remains slow for large $N$.
+In order to speed up the convergence of the method and overcome possible lack of convexity of the cost function, a natural idea is to penalize the above scheme by $ \sqrt{2\sigma}\varepsilon^i$ for some Gaussian random variables $\varepsilon^i$ and temperature parameter $\sigma>0$.
+We refer for instance to \citet{Chiang-Hwang-Sheu87,Geman-Hwang86} for early works developing the idea.
+The high level idea is that adding the noise $\sqrt{2\sigma}\varepsilon$ allows to gain some convexity of sorts; see e.g. \citet{Huang-Malik25}.
+Despite the benefits of the noise in speeding-up the computation and avoiding non-Nash equilibria, the scheme remains slow for large $N$.
 Inspired by the theory of mean field games of \citet{lasry2006jeux,lasry2006jeux2} and \citet{huang2006large}, we will focus on symmetric games when the cost functions $F_i$ are given by

 Here the function $F:\R^d\times \cP(\R^d)\to \R^d$ where $\cP(\R^d)$ is the set of probability measures on $\R^d$.
 The associated \emph{(static) mean field game} equilibrium is a probability measure $m\in \cP(\R^d)$ such that